oscaramos/drag-and-drop/README.md

 # Drag and Drop 📝

-App using the kanban board with tasks that can be dragged and dropped between kaban cycles
+App using a kanban board with tasks that can be dragged and dropped between kaban cycles

 # Screenshot